kingcean/blog-web/blog/2016/dom-size.md

 }
 ```

-Otherwise, it should be a DOM in body.
+Otherwise, it should be a DOM in `body`.
 And we can get its offset width and height.

 ```typescript
 return {